yabellini/SitioAcademico/content/project/MetaDocencia/index.md

 We follow this [code of conduct](https://www.metadocencia.org/cdc/).

 These principles arise from the experience of [The Carpentries](https://carpentries.org), which has been training teachers for two decades and are developed in the free book [Teaching Tech Together](https://teachtogether.tech/).
 Part of our course materials are based on [RStudio Education](https://education.rstudio.com/) materials.

+## MetaDocencia in a box

+### Package 1.
+How we teach our courses

+At MetaDocencia we collaboratively develop open, reusable and accessible resources to foster effective teaching practices.
+This guide aims to present the process we went through to create and develop MetaDocencia.
+The guide is organized in packages and this MetaDocencia in a box, package one focuses on the process of "How we teach our courses".
+I was the main writer of this package.

 ## Español